swift-ben/flowLWCDev/README.md

 # flowLWCDev
 This repository contains miscellaneous Lightning Web Components for Flow

-<h2>Flow Record Form (Beta)</h2>
+<h2>Flow Record Form (beta)</h2>
-<p>A LWC leveraging <lightning-record-edit-form> and <lightning-layout> to expose record edit/create forms to visual flow.
+<p>A LWC leveraging lightning-record-edit-form and lightning-layout to expose record edit/create forms to visual flow.
 Admins can define what fields to display and users have the ability to add additional rows to create new records.</p>
 <h3>Configuration Instructions</h3>
 <ol>
   <li><a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t8c000000ybi9" target="_blank">Install the unmanaged package</a></li>